-- Then watch how to clean your dryer hose – I talk in the February cleaning checklist about using a leaf blower to clean out the excess lint that accumulates inside your dryer hose.
+- Then watch this video on how to clean your dryer hose – I talk in the February cleaning checklist about using a leaf blower to clean out the excess lint that accumulates inside your dryer hose.

 Not only does it make your dryer less efficient but it is also a fire hazard.
 Doing this twice a year is important.
 Here’s exactly how you do it.

 Let me go over what I mean by a few items on this list: